 Just be warned, Lightning Lane access books up almost instantaneously for the entire day.
 For a free option, I suggest rope dropping Rise of the Resistance if you have access to Disney Early Theme Park Entry.

 The ride is a truly amazing experience, so it’s a definite must do in Star Wars Land if at all possible.

 Dining in Star Wars: Galaxy’s Edge

-Oga’s Cantina is considered to be unique/themed dining in a lounge setting.
-The menu consists primarily of alcoholic and non-alcoholic beverages with a smattering of small plate options
+Oga’s Cantina is a unique/themed dining in a lounge setting.
+The menu consists primarily of alcoholic and non-alcoholic beverages with a couple of small plate options.

 There is also music provided in the form of DJ R-3X, also known as DJ REX.
 DJ REX is a former pilot from over at Star Tours who wanted a new job.